radius-project/docs/docs/content/getting-started/tutorial/webapp-add-database/index.md

 ---
 type: docs
 title: "Add a database to the website tutorial app"
-linkTitle: "Add a database connector resource"
+linkTitle: "Add a database connector"
 description: "Connect a MongoDB to the website tutorial application using a connector"
 slug: "database"
 weight: 3000